Telecominfraproject/wlan-cloud-ucentralfms/README.md

 to facilitate the task of upgrade and maintaining the proper firmware for all the devices used in your OpenWiFi solution.
 You may either [build it](#building) or use the [Docker version](#docker).

+## OpenAPI
+You may get static page with OpenAPI docs generated from the definition on [GitHub Page](https://telecominfraproject.github.io/wlan-cloud-ucentralfms/).

+Also you may use [Swagger UI](https://petstore.swagger.io/#/) with OpenAPI definition file raw link (i.e. [latest version file](https://raw.githubusercontent.com/Telecominfraproject/wlan-cloud-ucentralfms/main/openapi/owfms.yaml)) to get interactive docs page.

 ## Building
 In order to build the uCentralFMS, you will need to install its dependencies, which includes the following:
 - cmake